-The trail system in this park consists of several types suitable for all levels of biking and hiking.
+The natural surface trail system in this park consists of two trails suitable for all levels of biking and hiking.
+The park is named for the extensive cave off the road near the bottom of the hill.

 The park occupies 525 acres that include a flood plain wetland area, heavily wooded forest with a variety of old growth trees such as the Shag Bark Hickory, a picnic shelter and scenic river overlook.
 This area is geologically known as a Karst Plain- an area consisting of caves, sinkholes and springs formed from the dissolution of layers of bedrock.
 The many sinkholes provide a haven for a variety of wildlife including wild turkey, fox, rabbits, squirrel, deer and raccoon.